Inquests and Coronial Law

 What we do.

-Inquests are usually called by the Coroner where a person has died in questionable or unnatural circumstances.
+Public bodies, such as local authorities, the NHS and the Police are sometimes classed as Interested Persons by the Coroner and often are legally represented during the inquest.
+This can make the experience incredibly daunting to the families and other individuals involved in proceedings.
 We understand how difficult it can be to navigate the legal requirements of an inquest during what is often a very challenging time.
-During an inquest, the public bodies involved will have legal representation.
-This can make the experience incredibly daunting to the families and other people involved in proceedings.
 Our sensitive and expert approach to supporting individuals through this difficult time will give you and your loved ones peace of mind.
 Our expertise includes deaths where the person was receiving care or support from health and social care or was detained in a hospital or other setting, including police custody and prison.
+We take instructions from across the region, including Somerset, Devon, Cornwall, Bristol, Dorset and Wiltshire.
+We are also able to act in cases beyond the South West and are happy to discuss ways in which we can assist.

 We can help.
 Contact us today